 Yes.
 But would I buy them?
-That's a tough one. £160 for a relatively basic, non-waterproof shoe is no doubt on the steep side.
+That's a tough one. £160 for a relatively simple-looking, non-waterproof shoe is no doubt on the steep side.

-But all in all, I have to say that these are one of the best spikeless golf shoes of 2019.
+But after taking everything into account, I have to say that these are one of the best spikeless golf shoes of 2019.